 In addition to disbursements made to the church, the Foundation Board has a Mission Grants Committee that receives annual applications for mission grants.
 Each year, the Mission Grants committee selects a number of local organizations (in the San Gabriel Valley or larger Los Angeles community) to receive grants for capital improvements that make possible their continued ministry.
 For the 2021-2022 Grant season, the Foundation will distribute an estimated $60,000 in grants to these local non-profit organizations.

-If you have questions about The San Marino Community Church Foundation, contact Director of Development Victoria Smith.
+If you have questions about The San Marino Community Church Foundation, contact Director for Communications & Development Victoria Smith.